 How good are the workout machines and gym equipment?

 When you are looking for a new gym, always check out how many members the club has and if the equipment is good quality and sufficient.
 If you use free weights, are there enough sets to prevent queuing?
 Another consideration is the view from the running machines and exercise bikes.
 It makes working out a whole lot easier if there’s a decent view.
-For a great example check out the view from the gym at Wickwoods in this video tour:

 Can your whole family join?